 No. We have found that students who meet the required test scores are more successful in the Health Technology programs.
 Demonstrating U.S. English language proficiency on these standardized tests is the only approved way for non-U.S English speakers to meet the English Language Requirement.

 What if I do not earn the required scores on the tests?

-Students who do not meet the required scores on the tests must meet with the Director of English for Academic Purposes to make a plan.
-She can be reached at email@example.com.
+Students who do not meet the required scores on the tests must meet with the Center for the Global Learner to make a plan.
+Contact Ms. JoAnn Molnar at firstname.lastname@example.org.
 Students may be advised to complete EFL 050 and/or EFL course.
 Once students complete this course or other recommended plan, they will be given the opportunity to re-test.
 Students may choose to retake the test(s) they initially took OR to exercise the other testing option.
 In either case, students may initially test only twice within a twelve month period.
 Completion of an EFL course will be required before any third testing option is approved.
 The student must achieve the minimum scores prior to being accepted to a Health Technologies program.

 Where can I find information about the testing dates for these tests?